DePINNetwork/depin-sdk/CONTRIBUTING.md

 ## Communication Channels

-The core development team monitors the Algorand [discord community](https://discord.gg/algorand) and regularly responds to questions and suggestions.
+The core development team monitors the DePIN Network [discord community](https://discord.gg/algorand) and regularly responds to questions and suggestions.
 For very technical questions and implementation discussions GitHub Issues and Pull Requests are a good way to reach maintainers.

 ## Pull Requests